-Note 10: Liquidity and Availability
+Note 10.
+Liquidity and Availability

 The Foundation is substantially supported by restricted contributions.
 Because a donor's restriction requires resources to be used in a particular manner or in a future period, the Foundation must maintain sufficient resources to meet those responsibilities to its donors.
 Thus, certain financial assets may not be available for general expenditures within one year.
 As part of the Foundation's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities and other obligations come due.
 In addition, the Foundation invests cash in excess of daily requirements in short-term investments.
-Annually, the board designates any operating surplus to its liquidity reserves, which was \$4,328,958 and \$6,745,390 as of June 30, 2023 and 2022, respectively.
-There is also a quasi-endowment established by the governing board, valued at \$1,434,921 and \$1,437,008 as of June 30, 2023 and 2022, respectively.
+Annually, the board designates any operating surplus to its liquidity reserves, which was \$5,411,923 and \$4,328,958 as of June 30, 2024 and 2023, respectively.
+There is also a quasi-endowment established by the governing board, valued at \$3,794,636 and \$2,559,427 as of June 30, 2024 and 2023, respectively.
 Although the Foundation does not intend to spend from its quasi-endowment other than amounts appropriated for general expenditures as part of its annual budget approval and appropriation process, amounts from its quasi-endowment could be made available if necessary.

-Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of June 30, 2023 and 2022, comprise the following:
+Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of June 30, 2024 and 2023, comprise the following:

-2023 2022 Cash and cash equivalents \$ 1,256,714 \$ 589,666 Contributions receivable 174,447 212,665 Appropriations from the endowment in accordance with the spending policy Appropriation of the internal management fee from the 4,080,600 4,200,300 endowment in accordance with the spending policy 2,038,544 1,881,214 \$ 7,550,305 \$ 6,883,845
+2024 2023 Cash and cash equivalents \$ 1,739,150 \$ 1,256,714 Contributions receivable 94,746 60,613 Appropriations from the endowment in accordance with the spending policy 4,620,900 4,080,600 Appropriation of the annual administration fee from the endowment in accordance with the spending policy 2,174,911 2,038,544 \$ 8,629,707 \$ 7,436,471

-Note 11: Related Party Transactions
+Note 11.
+Related Party Transactions